 You can’t possibly find a better place to stay in Milan in terms of location!
 Sina De La Ville is right in the centre of Milan, less than 200 meters away from the Duomo, but it’s tucked in a side street which is quiet round the clock.

-It’s one of those classic, a little old-fashioned places, and it’s very convenient for theatre lovers as La Scala is just next door and artists often stay at the hotel.
+It’s one of those classic, a little old-fashioned places, and it’s very convenient for theatre lovers as La Scala and its museum are just next door and artists often stay at the hotel.
 So you never know, you may just have breakfast with your favourite ballet or opera star!

 The Square (Tested)